 Don't let sore feet and broken slippers get in your way of truly enjoying your trip!
 Take shoes or sandals that you are sure to feel comfortable in and wouldn't mind spending hours in.
 I must admit that I pack more than two pairs.
-Shoes for me as essential because you're going to be use them every single day, and you want to make sure your feet are comfortable.
+Shoes for me as essential because you're going to use them every single day, and you want to make sure your feet are comfortable.
 Look for footwear that's versatile and can be worn with several outfits.

-2. Overpacking and not keeping it simple
+2. Overpacking and not keeping it simple.

 I'm guessing I'm not the only one out there who's a victim of perennially overweight luggage.
 While some of us are masters at maximizing suitcase space, others rely on being able to squeeze things shut last minute.

-How many times have to travelled with things that you never ended up using?
+How many times have to traveled with things that you never ended up using?
 Plan your outfits by the day and only take things that you will absolutely need through the course of your trip.
 Sometimes improvisation with new clothes, slippers, and beauty products that you decided not to carry from home could be an adventure on its own!
 Don't overpacking, keep it simple!

-3.Avoid eating street food
+3.Avoid eating street food.

 When in Rome, be a Roman?
 I would say so!
 Being street food savvy might be what it takes to push you over the edge from being a tourist to feeling like a local.